Restful API in Laravel with sanctum authentication

 }

 For the logout() function itself, we can just revoke the token.
-Then the token will automatically be invalid if the client requested with revoked/deleted token.
+Then the token will automatically be invalid if the client requests with revoked/deleted token.

 Now our login functionality is created.
 Let’s create another endpoint that can only be accessed by authenticated users.
 We have already created a route for that now open AuthController and add the below code :